AI Trail Analysis

 Best times to hike⌄

-Starting early allows ample time to complete the demanding mileage and elevation before dark, and to enjoy the summit views before afternoon clouds or thunderstorms typically develop.
-Late spring through early fall offers the most favorable weather and trail conditions, avoiding deep snow and ice.
+Starting early allows ample time to complete the strenuous hike and enjoy the summit views before afternoon storms, which are common in the Whites.
+Late spring through early fall offers the best weather conditions and open trails, while winter presents extreme hazards and requires specialized gear.

 Wildlife & plants⌄